You are viewing a pre-production site.

 One moment please.

-CPF members aged 55 and above will also earn an additional 1% extra interest on the first $30,000 of their combined balances from January 2016.
+CPF members aged 55 and above will also earn an additional 1% extra interest on the first $30,000 of their combined balances.
 This is paid over and above the current extra 1% interest that is earned on the first $60,000 of their combined balances.
 As a result, CPF members aged 55 and above will earn up to 6% interest per year on their retirement balances.

 The extra interest received on the OA will go into the member’s Special Account (SA) or RA to enhance his or her retirement savings.
 If a member is above 55 years old and participates in the CPF LIFE scheme, the extra interest will still be earned on his or her combined balances, which includes the savings used for CPF LIFE.